novelys/novelys.github.com/blog/_posts/2013-06-18-fete-de-la-musique-strasbourg-opendata.markdown

 Today, we're very proud to give you [fetedelamusique-strasbourg.eu](http://www.fetedelamusique-strasbourg.eu) which display the informations contained in the official XML file.
 You can also add your very own music band information.

-Of course, as the majority of our wbe projects these days, the website is completely responsive so you can consult the informations while strolling during World Music Day :)
+Of course, as the majority of our web projects these days, the website is completely responsive so you can consult the informations while strolling during World Music Day :)